Navy Board: Demise

-By the early nineteenth century, members of Parliament had begun raising concerns at the cost of Navy Board operations and the obscurity of its record-keeping.
-On 15 February 1828 Robert Peel, the Home Secretary, established a Parliamentary Committee to review the board's operations.
+By the early nineteenth century, members of Parliament had begun raising concerns about the cost of Navy Board operations and the obscurity of its record-keeping.
+On 15 February 1828, Robert Peel, the Home Secretary, established a Parliamentary Committee to review the board's operations.
 The committee, chaired by Irish MP Henry Parnell, was specifically charged with interpreting and reducing Navy Board costs.
-By the end of the year it had issued critical reports covering the board's administration of naval pensions, half-pay, revenue, expenditure and debt.
+By the end of the year, it had issued critical reports covering the board's administration of naval pensions, half-pay, revenue, expenditure, and debt.
 In particular, the committee noted the Navy Board had long since abandoned financial controls; that it had instead "established a scale of expense greatly beyond what existed during former periods of peace," and that its operations tended to "exalt its own importance" over the needs of the public service as a whole.

 The board's internal operations were also found wanting:

-The Government's response was delivered on 14 February 1832, with a Bill to abolish both the Navy Board and the Victualling Board and merge their functions into the Board of Admiralty.
-This Bill was moved by Sir James Graham as First Lord of the Admiralty, who argued that the Boards had been "constituted at a period when the principles of banking were unknown," and were redundant in an era of greater Parliamentary oversight and regulation.
+The government's response was delivered on 14 February 1832, with a bill to abolish both the Navy Board and the Victualling Board and merge their functions into the Board of Admiralty.
+This bill was moved by Sir James Graham as First Lord of the Admiralty, who argued that the boards had been "constituted at a period when the principles of banking were unknown," and were redundant in an era of greater Parliamentary oversight and regulation.
 An amendment proposed by First Sea Lord Sir George Cockburn suggested that Navy Board be preserved and only the Victualling Board abolished, but this was defeated by 118 votes to 50.
-The Bill itself was passed on 23 May 1832, with the Navy Board formally ceasing operations from 1 June.
+The bill itself was passed on 23 May 1832, with the Navy Board formally ceasing operations from 1 June.